Spine and Back Pain

 Cause: A cyst that develops on the spinal cord after a trauma is known as a syringomyelia.
 The trauma could be a bad fall, a car accident, or a traumatic illness like spinal meningitis.
 The cyst expands and elongates slowly, destroying the portion of the spinal cord affected by the cyst.
 The damage may result in stiffness, weakness or pain in the back, headaches or the loss of feeling in the extremities.
 Because a syringomyelia is progressive, the symptoms may not be noticed immediately after the trauma.
 The cyst may not cause symptoms for years.

-Diagnosis: After listening to a patient’s history, the specialists at The Center for Orthopaedic Innovation at St. Luke’s Medical Center use diagnostic imaging tools, such as MRI scans, to view the spine.
+Diagnosis: After listening to a patient’s history, the specialists at St. Luke’s Medical Center use diagnostic imaging tools, such as MRI scans, to view the spine.
 The imaging study helps ensure the diagnosis of syringomyelia is accurate and that the symptoms are not the result of a different condition.
 Accurate and early diagnoses may improve the chances of a successful treatment and desired outcome.

 Treatment: Surgery is usually required in order to treat and correct syringomyelia.
 In post-traumatic syringomyelia surgery, the procedure focuses on addressing the initial injury as opposed to the cyst itself.
 If the cyst is not causing symptoms, surgery is not needed.
 Syringomyelia surgery is only performed if the symptoms disrupt daily activities.
 A more conservative approach that may help relieve pressure involves inserting a shunt to drain the cyst.
 Another treatment option that is surgical but less invasive involves the orthopaedic surgeon expanding the size of the hole around the cyst to reduce pressure.